 If your business property is damaged by a severe tropical storm, hurricane, fire, water or other loss you count on your insurance company to provide the financial compensation to repair or replace your property and get your business promptly back to full production.
 The process of pursuing an insurance claim can be challenging if your insurance carrier disregards its legal obligation to act in good faith when handling your business property loss claim.
 The insurance company may drag its feet and delay paying the claim.
 In many cases, the insurance carrier might deny the claim outright.

-The massive number of claims made following a severe storm does not excuse undervalued claims, unreasonable delays or unjustified denials.
+The massive number of claims made following a severe storm does not excuse undervalued claims, unreasonable delays, or unjustified denials.
 Florida law imposes a duty of good faith on insurance companies to handle claims and treat policyholders fairly.
-When policyholders seek out the services of my law firm because a business owner’s insurance company violates the policyholder’s contractual rights or engages in bad faith practices, we stand ready to represent our client’s interests inside and outside the courtroom.

 Some of the key factors we consider when evaluating a commercial property damage claim include: